nicikess/hsg-ml-course/README.md

 # Introduction to Artificial Intelligence and Machine Learning

 I took this course in my masters at HSG as part of my Data Science specialication.
+This repository included notebooks from this course.

 ## Key Topics Covered
 1. **Machine Learning Fundamentals**: Gain a strong foundation in traditional supervised and unsupervised machine learning concepts and algorithms.